ouchitaikoproject/OuchiTaikoProject/README.md

 🎥 [Video overview of circuit building process](https://youtu.be/Zif1cv-oa6k)

-This guide states the core objective of each step and provides example approaches through photos.
+Please be sure to watch the circuit building link above before proceeding.
+This guide states the core objective of each step and provides examples of different approaches through photos.
 Multiple layouts and methods can work.

-**Critical:** Use a multimeter to test continuity as you go.
+**Critical:** Use a multimeter to test wire and electrical continuity as you go.
 A two-second check can save hours of troubleshooting caused by a poor solder joint or loose wire.

 Review all steps, videos, and images before beginning to allow for optimal planning.
 This guide provides a 100% working system when followed as-is.
 However, as long as you adhere to the electrical theory and circuit structure, you can adjust and use creative freedom according to your comfort level.